prudchi/Superstore-Sales-Analysis/README.md

 ---

 ## Dataset
-- **sample-superstore.xlsx** → Raw dataset before cleaning (publicly available sample dataset).
+- **data/sample-superstore.xlsx** → Raw dataset before cleaning (publicly available sample dataset).
-- **Superstore.xlsx** → Cleaned and transformed version with dashboard and pivot tables.
+- **dashboard/Superstore.xlsx** → Cleaned and transformed version with dashboard and pivot tables.

 ---

 ## How to Use
-1. Download the Excel file from the [`dashboard/`](./dashboard/) folder.
+1. Download the raw Excel file from the data folder.
+2. Download the Cleaned and Visualized Excel file from the dashboard folder.
-2. Open in Excel to interact with slicers, charts, and KPIs.
+3. Open in Excel to interact with slicers, charts, and KPIs.

 ---